MichaelCurrin/dev-cheatsheets/cheatsheets/shell.md

 ### If statement

-This is a multi-line `if` statement.
+This is a multi-line `if` statement, which is useful for more complex statements or if readability is important.

 ```sh
 if [[ $? -eq 0 ]]; then